Origins of 10X – How Valid is the Underlying Research?

 The programmers in DeMarco and Lister's study were trying to complete an assignment in their normal workplace.
 Bossavit seems to think that undermines the credibility of their research.
 I think it enhances the credibility of their research.
 Which do you trust more: results from a study in which programmers worked in a carefully controlled university environment, or results from a study in which programmers were subjected to all the day-to-day interruptions and distractions that programmers are subjected to in real life?
 Personally I put more weight on the study that more closely models real-world conditions, which is why I cited it.

-As far as the 10x claim goes, Bossavit should have looked at the paper I cited, not the book.
+As far as the 10x claim goes, Bossavit should have looked at the paper I cited rather than the book.
 The paper shows a 5.6x difference between the best and worst programmers--among the programmers who finished the assignment.
 About 10% of the programmers weren't able to complete the assignment at all.
 That makes the difference between best and worst programmers essentially infinite - and certainly supports the round-number claim of 10x differences from the best programmers to the worst.

 Card 1987.
 Bossavit says,